Changing Server Response Headers¶

-The rule Add or replace server response header allows adding, deleting server response headers and changing its values.
+The Change server response headers rule allows adding, deleting server response headers and changing its values.

 This rule type is most often used to configure the additional layer of the application security, for example:

-If your server does not return this header by default, it is recommended to add it by using the rule Add or replace server response header.
+If your server does not return this header by default, it is recommended to add it by using the rule Change server response headers.
 In the MDN Web Docs, you can find descriptions of possible header values and header usage examples.

 To change the NGINX header

 Serveror any other header containing the data on installed module versions.
 This data can be potentially used by the attacker to discover vulnerabilities of installed module versions and as a result, to exploit discovered vulnerabilities.